qcode-software/qcode-tcl/doc/procs/auth_session.md

 Description
 -----------
-Try to authenticate an employee based on the session_id given<br/>Return the employee_id if successful<br/>On failure throw AUTH error
+Try to authenticate an user based on the session_id given<br/>Return the user_id if successful<br/>On failure throw AUTH error

 ----------------------------------
 *[Qcode Software Limited] [qcode]*